Strong CP problem, theta term and QCD topological properties: theta -dependence and the strong CP problem

-To understand the physical meaning of the constraint in Eq.~\eqref{eq:G} we have to remember how gauge transformations acts on the gauge field: if we introduce for the sake of the simplicity the matrix notation $A_{\mu}=A_{\mu}^aT^a$ (where $T^a$ are the Hermiatian generators of the fundamental SU($N$) representation, normalized by $\mathrm{Tr}(T^aT^b)=\frac{1}{2}\delta^{ab}$) a finite gauge transformation $\Omega(x)$ acts on the gauge field as follows and in particular, by writing $\Omega(x)=\ee^{\ii gT^a\chi^a(x)}\approx 1+\ii gT^a\chi^a(x)$, the change of the spatial components of the gauge field under an infinitesimal gauge transformation is All gauge transformations that will be used in the following will be assumed to be local, i.~e. $\Omega(\mathbf{x})\to 1$ sufficiently fast as $|\mathbf{x}|\to\infty$ (we denote by $\mathbf{x}$ the spatial components of $x$, at fixed time).
-Infinitesimal gauge transformations, in particular, have to satisfy $\chi^a(\mathbf{x})\to 0$ as $|\textbf{x}|\to \infty$.
-If we now denote by $\Psi[\mathbf{A}]$ the wavefunction of the system (with $\textbf{A}$ denoting collectively the spatial components $A_j(\mathbf{x})$ for a fixed time), the variation of $\Psi[\mathbf{A}]$ due to an infinitesimal gauge transformation is (integrating by part and using $P^{a\, j}(x)=-\ii\frac{\delta}{\delta A_j^{a}(x)}$) Since $\chi^a(\mathbf{x})$ approaches zero for large $\textbf{x}$, the previous integral is well defined, and we see that the constraint in Eq.~\eqref{eq:G} implements gauge invariance under infinitesimal local gauge transformations.
+Since $\chi^a(\mathbf{x})$ approaches zero for large $\textbf{x}$ we could integrate by part in the second step of the previous equation, and the final integral is well defined.
+We thus see that the constraint in Eq.~\eqref{eq:G} implements gauge invariance under infinitesimal local gauge transformations.
 If matter is coupled to the gauge field, a further term appears in Eq.~\eqref{eq:G}, related to the variation with respect to $A^0$ of the matter part of the Lagrangian density.
 The resulting constraint once again implements gauge invariance, this time under infinitesimal local gauge transformations of both gauge and matter fields.

 Not all finite local gauge transformations can however be continuously connected to the identity by infinitesimal transformations.
 Since $\Omega(\mathbf{x})$ approaches the identity as $|\textbf{x}|\to \infty$, $\Omega(\mathbf{x})$ effectively defines a map from the 3-sphere $S^3$ (which is the one-point-compactification of $\mathbb{R}^3$, obtained by adding the point at infinity) to the gauge group, and for SU($N$) the third homotopy group is nontrivial: $\pi_3(\mathrm{SU}(N))=\mathbb{Z}$.
 This can be made more concrete by introducing the quantity